-This foundational programme consists of an introductory whole day, with two linked follow up half days and related self-directed activity.
-It will typically be delivered over a two to three month period.
+This foundational programme consists of two days with an introductory whole day, and a follow up full day as well as some related self-directed activity.
+It will typically be delivered over a two month period.

 Teaching days consist of interactive workshops where course participants are introduced to ideas and experience themselves as learners and then go away and try these out as teachers.
 The course participants are encouraged to keep a learning log and include reflective entries which demonstrate their development as teachers.